 Starting out a slinger like Malinga but then forced to bowl taller and straighter due to injuries, Nuwan Pradeep, born today, hadn't played with a cricket ball till the age of 20.
 Nevertheless he found himself in Sri Lanka's Test squad three years later.
 In his first eight Tests he averaged 72.78.
 In his next, in Wellington, Pradeep took seven wickets, regularly hitting speeds over 140kph.
-Sri Lanka lost the match but from there on Pradeep found himself being picked more regularly in the side.
+Sri Lanka lost the match, but from there on Pradeep found himself being picked more regularly in the side.

 Birth of the bowler who was hit for six sixes in an over by Herschelle Gibbs.
 Netherlands legspinner Daan van Bunge, born today, will probably be best remembered for that over in the 2007 World Cup, though he made his one-day debut in 2002 and had a reasonably good World Cup in 2003, getting a half-century against India and picking up three wickets against England.
-He briefly made himself unavailable for international cricket - after the World Cup in the West Indies - but returned in 2008.

 1860 Affie Jarvis (Australia)